aditya-konarde/public/README.md

 # public
 A repository to practice git, and also for my projects

-Includes my programs in various programming languages, and little scripts/hacks I do.
+Includes my programs in various programming languages, and little scripts/hacks I do along with other stuff Added corrections.